ave-ets/ave-ets.github.io/index.md

 * Develop an information resource for alternative technologies with protocols, tips, caveats.
 * Design physical standards (mutagenized libraries, barcode libraries, gRNA pools) that can enable controlled comparison of other tech steps, and strategies for sharing physical standards across groups.

+ETS is actively working to:
+* Establish a controlled vocabulary for describing variant effect mapping methods
+* Develop strategies to guide others’ experimental design
+* Outline the content of an information resource for alternative technologies with protocols, design principles, controls, tips, caveats

 All members are expected to follow the [AVE Code of Conduct](https://www.varianteffect.org/code-of-conduct).

 Please visit the [AVE Alliance website](https://www.varianteffect.org/workstreams) for information on other workstreams.